 Over 3,000 of these new forms of church now exist in almost every denomination and tradition in the UK.

-The flow diagram to the left shows a usual pathway for growing these new forms of church.
 Fresh Expressions of Church are reaching both adults and children in a great variety of ways and therefore all hold these four characteristics in common:

 - Serve those outside Church